leondutoit/agile-iso/paper.md

 The rest of this report will explain how ISO 27001 certification can adversely affect TSD's agile development culture, and explore how SecDevOps can offer a solution to this conundrum.

 # TSD - Services for Sensititve Data

+TSD is a special purpose eInfrastructure designed for working with sensitive personal data.
+It is hosted at, and operated by the Section for Research Servces at the University of Oslo's Center for IT.
+In production since 2014, it is a remote-login platform-as-a-service solution supporting more than 1600 research projects, 8000 researchers, and 80 institutions.
+Development and operations is staffed by 14 full-time employees.
+TSD is working towards ceritifcation in ISO 9001 and ISO 27001 in 2023.
+As part of this process, software development processes must be reviewed to ensure compliance with the required controls.

 # Agile software development at TSD